mikocot/mikocot/README.md

-Mikolaj, a full-stack developer working mostly within Microsoft tech stack
+Full-stack developer specialized, but not limited to Microsoft tech stack